maxsimmonds1337/maxsimmonds.engineer/Drone_Hacking/index.md

 <img width="1710" alt="image" src="https://github.com/maxsimmonds1337/maxsimmonds.engineer/assets/58208872/a95caa51-0e2c-42e3-9e76-bfffe7f347d0">

 So, this time with WS running in monitor mode, I connected to the drone via my wife's phone (who's successfully connects, unlike my iphone 14 MAX, here's is just an Iphone 14) and captured all the data.

+### Port 6699

 On port 6699, the one that I currently suspect send the video data, I got this amazing data dump, you can see above.
 Now, extracting the data we can read it a little more clearly (its JSON format):

 ```
 "CMD": 0,